linode/docs/docs/websites/erp/install-an-odoo-13-stack-on-ubuntu-18-04/index.md

 ## Back Up Odoo Databases

 If all components of the Odoo stack are running on a single server, it is simple to back up your databases using the Odoo web interface.
-However, this does not work with the configuration in this guide, since PostgreSQL was not installed on the **odoo** Linode server.
+However, this does not work with the configuration in this guide, since PostgreSQL was not installed on the **Odoo** Linode server.

 You have two options to backup your production database:

-1. You can install PostgreSQL 10 on the **odoo** server using the procedure described on this guide.
+1. You can install PostgreSQL 10 on the **Odoo** server using the procedure described on this guide.
 This installs `pg_dump` and other utilities, allowing you to use the Odoo GUI as before.
 Since Odoo configuration is explicit about database connection you do not have to worry about anything else.
-This method restores the database to the **postgresql** server rather than **odoo**.
+This method restores the database to the **PostgreSQL** server rather than **Odoo**.

-2. You can also use a procedure similar to the one described in our guide [How to Back Up Your PostgreSQL Database](https://www.linode.com/docs/databases/postgresql/how-to-back-up-your-postgresql-database/) from the backend **postgresql** server.
+2. You can also use a procedure similar to the one described in our guide [How to Back Up Your PostgreSQL Database](https://www.linode.com/docs/databases/postgresql/how-to-back-up-your-postgresql-database/) from the backend **PostgreSQL** server.

 ### Update Odoo Modules